 Fauna Connections: Using Data to Help Animals

-Academics and scientists from the social and behavioral sciences and related disciplines will present original research that discusses the real-life implications and recommendations for animal advocates.
+Academics and scientists from the social and behavioral sciences and related disciplines presented original research and discussed the real-life implications and recommendations for animal advocates.

-During Fauna Connections, researchers will present their work in 10-minute presentations, followed by 5-minute Q&As.
-Breakout rooms will be available after each presentation to continue discussions.
-We will also have a panel from the Faunalytics research team, a keynote by Varda Mehrotra from Samayu, and posters from researchers.
-The symposium will end with a networking session for Black, Indigenous, and People of Color (BIPOC).
-This event is made possible by a grant from Maddie’s Fund®, #ThanksToMaddie.
+During Fauna Connections, researchers presented their work in 10-minute presentations, followed by 5-minute Q&As.
+Breakout rooms were available after each presentation to continue discussions.
+This event was made possible by a grant from Maddie’s Fund®, #ThanksToMaddie.

 2023 Full Schedule